UPGON/cenfind/README.md

 The files are loaded using tifffile into the memory (intensive; as each file may be 4.2 GB in size).
-Each file as up to 5 dimensions (TCZYX) but so far only CZYX are supported by squash.
+Each file as up to 5 dimensions (TCZYX) but so far only CZYX and ZCYX are supported by squash.
 The first step is to figure out the position of the Z-axis.
-Once this has been determined, the array is max-projected along the z-axis and the file is saved under projections/filename_max.tif, where filename is extracted from the original filename.
-This operation is repeated for each file in raw.
+Once this is determined, the array is max-projected along the z-axis and the file is saved under projections/filename_max.tif, where 'filename' is extracted from the original filename.
+This operation is repeated for each file in `raw/`.

 No further preprocessing is applied to the projections, for instance the bit depth is unchanged (16bit) and no contrast adjustment is applied.